fluent/fluentd-docs-gitbook/articles/kubernetes-fluentd.md

     > collected.
 Deleting a DaemonSet will clean up the pods it
     > created...

-Since applications runs in Pods and multiple Pods might exists across multiple nodes, we need a specific Fluentd-Pod that takes care of log collection on each node: [Fluentd DaemonSet](/articles/fluentd_daemonset.md).
+Since applications run in Pods, and multiple Pods might exist across multiple nodes, we need a special Fluentd-Pod that takes care of log collection on each node: [Fluentd DaemonSet](/articles/fluentd_daemonset.md).

 ## Fluentd DaemonSet